 Saving and Recalling Tunings using Parameter Sets

-GTT allows users to save and recall tunings as presets from the “Parameter Sets” tab of GTT.
+GTT enables users to save and recall tunings as presets from the “Parameter Sets” tab of GTT.

-For detailed information on the Parameter Sets tab and its features, refer to Parameter Set Overview.
+For detailed information on the Parameter Sets tab and its features, refer to Parameter Set Components.

 Saving Custom Tunings